abdulaziz27/banyumas-farm-fresh/README.md

 # Banyumas-Farm-Fresh

-This project was build for
+This website was built for the purpose of promoting and selling farm-fresh products from the Banyumas region.

 Job Description:
 1. Abdul Aziz